Table of Contents

 C. Storage Setup

 Unfortunately the only way you’ll really understand the gravity of safe storage practices is to lose a hard drive with irreplaceable photos on it.

 Get 2 Blank External Hard Drives

 I carry two external hard drives with me, and buy them blank before each tour.
-I know it can be expensive, especially if you’re not being paid much on one of your early tours, but it’s worth it.
-If it’s a stretch for you to afford them, see if you can get your client to cover them for you.
+I know it can be expensive, especially if you’re not being paid much on one of your early tours, but it’s worth it — in some cases your client might cover this cost for you.

 The first thing I do when I buy a new external is erase and format it to exFAT.
 There are a few file formats you can have hard drives use, but exFAT is great for universal purposes because it’s readable and writeable on both Mac OSX and Windows.
 I’m a Mac guy all the way, but you never know when you need to work across formats, and exFAT is also compatible with disk-station storage setups that I use for my long-term backups.
 The format has a limit file size of 4GB, which is totally fine if you’re shooting photos or simple video.

 How to format an external hard drive to exFAT on Mac OSX.

 Select the drive you want to format from the lefthand panel